naPINN: Noise-Adaptive Physics-Informed Neural Networks for Recovering Physics from Corrupted Measurement: Introduction

-We validate the proposed framework on three challenging 2D PDE benchmarks, the Burgers' equation, the Allen–Cahn equation, and the $\lambda$–$\omega$ reaction–diffusion system, under multimodal non-Gaussian noise and varying outlier ratios.
-The results demonstrate that naPINN consistently outperforms existing robust PINN baselines, accurately reconstructing underlying dynamics while explicitly identifying and suppressing corrupted measurements.
+\begin{itemize} \item We identify measurement-driven inverse PINNs under unknown measurement-noise distributions and gross outliers as an important but still insufficiently addressed setting for robust physics recovery. \item We propose \textbf{naPINN}, a modular reliability-gated PINN framework that couples residual-based noise distribution estimation with adaptive measurement selection through a reliability gate with rejection cost regularization.
+The main experiments use an EBM estimator, while alternative density-estimator components are evaluated in the appendix. \item We validate the proposed framework on 2D PDE benchmarks under multimodal non-Gaussian noise and varying outlier ratios.
+The results demonstrate that naPINN improves robustness over the evaluated PINN and robust PINN baselines, accurately reconstructing dynamics while explicitly identifying and suppressing corrupted measurements. \end{itemize}

-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose \textbf{naPINN}, a noise-adaptive PINN framework that robustly solves measurement-driven inverse PDE problems under unknown, non-Gaussian noise and gross outliers. \item We introduce an \textbf{energy-guided reliability gating mechanism} based on a learned residual distribution via an Energy-Based Model, enabling per-measurement adaptive weighting without assuming a predefined noise model. \item We demonstrate through experiments on multiple 2D PDE benchmarks that naPINN achieves state-of-the-art robustness and accuracy under severe data corruption, while providing interpretable insights into noise structure and outlier behavior. \end{itemize}

-\section{Related Work}
+\section{Related work}